-At the most basic level there are 41 essential nutrients required by cats (in comparison to 37 in dogs) and they have a much shorter intestine than a dog meaning that they are comparatively less able to digest plant material.
+At the most basic level, there are 41 essential nutrients required by cats (in comparison to 37 in dogs).

 Cats vary from many species in their different nutritional requirements for protein, certain amino acids, and vitamins.
+They also have much shorter intestines than dogs, meaning that they are comparatively less able to digest plant material.

-In most animal species vitamin A is made inside their bodies.
+In most animal species, vitamin A is made inside their bodies.
 However, cats cannot make vitamin A, so it must be provided in the diet, either naturally or as a supplement.